crpietschmann/portfolio/_imports/_posts/2006-10-11-visual-studio-2005-add-in-get-the-total-number-of-line-of-code-in-your-solution.markdown

   - /post.aspx?id=a4330182-18aa-41fe-bdaf-b496b17d3dc6
 ---
 <!-- more -->

-<p>Here's a Visual Studio 2005 Add-In that shows you the total lines of code within your solution/project.
-It also show the breakout of each individual file.</p>
+Here's a Visual Studio 2005 Add-In that shows you the total lines of code within your solution/project.
+It also show the breakout of each individual file.

-<p>Currently it doesn't include line counts from files within any WebSites that are included inside your solution.
+Currently it doesn't include line counts from files within any WebSites that are included inside your solution.
 But overall this Addin is simple and to the point.
-Besides, it's open source so you can fix/modify it in any way you'd like.</p>
+Besides, it's open source so you can fix/modify it in any way you'd like.

-<p><a href="http://www.codeproject.com/useritems/LineCounterAddin.asp">Visual Studio 2005 Line Counter&nbsp;Add-In + Source Code</a>&nbsp;</p>
+<a href="http://www.codeproject.com/useritems/LineCounterAddin.asp">Visual Studio 2005 Line Counter Add-In + Source Code</a>